More detailed information about elections in New Zealand can be found on the Electoral Commission website, elections.org.nz

 ‘Overhang’ occurs when a party wins more electorate seats than the total share of seats it would otherwise be allocated based on its share of party votes.
 The overhang seats (the number above the party vote entitlement) are added to the usual 120 seats until the following general election.

-Voting outcomes: the 2014 general election
+Voting outcomes: the 2017 General Election

 When an electorate seat becomes vacant between general elections a by-election is usually held.
 Only eligible voters within that electorate can vote, and there is no party vote.
 Under some circumstances, such as if the next general election is less than six months away, an electorate seat may be left vacant.
-This requires the agreement of 75 percent of the House.
+This requires the agreement of 75% of the House.